tehmaspc/puppet-magnum/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'magnum'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install Magnum for yourself by doing the following inside a copy of this repo:

-    $ gem install magnum
+    $ bundle install && bundle exec rake install

 ## Usage